 star of bethlehem

-Surely you've heard dozens of ideas & theories of what this star could have been.
-In researching this for over 50 years my eyes have seen hundreds.
+Surely you've heard dozens of ideas & theories of what this star could have been, and have seen dozens over the past 50 years researching this important event.
 However, if we apply several verses of Chapter 2 from the Gospel of Matthew, we have a criteria from Scripture of what look for:

 Jesus was born in Bethlehem, during the reign of King Herod

-This is important to fix a time.
-Some say Herod died in 4 BC, so consider 5 BC or 6 BC as possible years of our Savior's birth, the other school of thought indicates 1 BC, which then has 2 BC or 3 BC as possible birth years.
-We'll see why I'm guessing 3 BC...
+This is important for fixing a time.
+Some say Herod died in 4 BC, so consider 5 BC or 6 BC as possible years for the birth of Christ.
+Another school of thought indicates 1 BC, which then has 2 BC or 3 BC as possible birth years.
+The facts below are the basis for a 3 BC consideration.

 The Magi from the east came to Jerusalem

-Somehow these gentlemen's roles were altered to Kings or even something to do with magic.
-The Magi in Babylonian text were referred to as an ancient tribe of learned men consulting rulers in what is now Iran & Iraq.
-The earliest mention of the Magi in this role was a court astronomer who warned King Sargon of Akkad (Sargon the Great) of an impending invasion in 2261 BC - which did occur....
+Somehow these gentlemen's roles were altered over time to be labeled as "kings" or even something to do with magic.
+The Magi in Babylonian text were referred to as an ancient tribe of learned men who consulted rulers in what is now Iran & Iraq.
+The earliest mention of the Magi in this role was a court astronomer who warned King Sargon of Akkad (Sargon the Great) of an impending invasion in 2261 BC - which actually did occur...!

-So well known for their wisdom, no member of the Median royal family could become king until he mastered the scientific & religious knowledge of the Magi, known as the Law of the Medes.
-King Nebuchadnezar had a court full of Magi, and besides making Daniel Prime Minister, also made him Chief Magus (chief of all his wisemen) when Daniel was able to retell & interpret the king's dream when his other wisemen couldn't.
-(More on Daniel & the Magi later).
+So well known for their wisdom, no member of the Median royal family could even become king until he mastered the scientific & religious knowledge of the Magi, known as the Law of the Medes.
+King Nebuchadnezar had a court full of Magi, and when Daniel was able to retell & interpret the king's dream as mentioned in Daniel 2:6 that the other wisemen couldn't, the king made Daniel Chief Magus (chief of all his wisemen) as well as making Daniel Prime Minister.

-Keep in mind these Magi came from an area that was the arch-rival of the Roman Empire in the east.
-For these men to even enter a territory occupied by Rome was like a busload of German philosophers taking a trip around Verdun, France in 1916.
+Keep in mind these Magi came from an area of what was at the time called the Parthian Empire (present day Iran) who were in fact the arch-rivals of the Roman Empire in the east.
+For the Magi - who would be coming from a land that is combatant with Rome - to even enter a territory occupied and ruled by the Romans would be like a busload of German philosophers during WWI taking a road trip tour all around Verdun, France during all the fighting in 1916.

 Matthew 2:2 (and the Magi asked) "Where is the one who has been born king of the Jews?"

 This question tells us three elements they were able to ascertain by the star: An important BIRTH, an important KINGSHIP, and an important factor concerning the JEWS.
-Now, this question by the Magi raises another question.
-Why would wise men from Elam, the Median or Babylonian Empires be interested in the birth of a Jewish king?
-(This again may have something to do with Daniel, as we know he kept the faith which naturally spread to others in these areas.)
+This question by the Magi raises another question.
+Why would wise men from Elam, the Median or Babylonian Empires even be interested in the birth of a Jewish king?
+(This again may have something to do with Daniel, as we know he kept his faith that naturally was passed down to the later followers of the Magi class.)

 We saw his star in the east and have come to worship him."

 The fact the Magi came to worship the newborn king tells us their motive: To worship the Jewish King who is the Messiah.
-The Jewish philosopher (20 BC? - 40 AD) who blended Scripture with Greek philosophy suggested these Magi traveling to Jerusalem were most likely descendants of those Jews who remained in Babylon from the time of Daniel - and kept the search for the Birth of Christ going in its purest form and mentioned these verses in Psalms:
+Philo Judaeus, the Jewish philosopher (20 BC? - 40 AD) who blended Scripture with Greek philosophy suggested these Magi traveling to Jerusalem were most likely descendants of those Jews who remained in Babylon from the time of Daniel - and kept the search for the Birth of Christ going.

 When King Herod heard this he was disturbed, and all of Jerusalem with him.

 Of course he was disturbed...he was terrified.
-At this time all the Roman troops Emperor Augustus had in Judea were off somewhere, and here comes an entourage of Magi from the east with metaphysical signs & scripture (confirmed by Daniel) wondering where the new King of the Jews was....this was a military, political, religious, & supernatural problem dumped on his doorstep without warning.
-(Except as we know there was a prophecy in his library - were the Pharisees in Jerusalem just too satisfied with themselves to take note of it?)
+At this time all the Roman troops Emperor Augustus had in Judea were off in the north, and here comes an entourage of Magi from the east with metaphysical signs & scripture (confirmed by Daniel) wondering where the new King of the Jews was....this was a military, political, religious, & supernatural problem dumped on his doorstep without warning.
+(Except as we know there was a prophecy in King Herod's library - overlooked by the Pharisees in Jerusalem, but then later confirmed.)

 Then Herod called the Magi secretly and found out from them the exact time the star had appeared.